andreasRu/Setting-Up-Lucee-CommandBox-Apache2-Ubuntu-20.04-LTS/README.md

 <cfdump var="#[cfexecOutput,now(),cgi]#">
 ```
 ### Step 7 - Add a CommandBox server.json to configure the server to serve your web application
 CommandBox uses a *'server.json'* file to configure specific server settings to be used for the web application to run with its embedded server 'Undertow'.
-Some settings need to be disabled, otherwise the service start wil fail.
+Some settings need to be disabled, otherwise the service start will fail.
 If you want to see a full description of the possible settings of the server.json file, visit the [Ortus Solution - server.json settings documentation](https://commandbox.ortusbooks.com/embedded-server/server.json).
 For now we are going to create the server.json file at *'/var/www/wwwroot/__server.json__'* with the following content:
 ```json
 {